 5 Reasons Why DIY Solar Panels Are a Bad Idea

-Building and installing your own DIY solar panel system can seem like an attractive way to generate cheap renewable energy.
-What many homeowners don’t realise are the risks involved with making your own solar PV array.
-From serious safety hazards to the permanent damage you could do to your roof, there are plenty of problems that could arise.
-Here are 5 of the top reasons why it really doesn’t pay to do solar yourself.
+Building and installing your own DIY solar panel system can seem like an attractive way to generate cheap renewable energy, but many homeowners don’t realise the serious safety risks involved, not to mention the permanent damage you could do to your roof.

 Installing solar panels is not an easy process, and without undergoing the same training as a professional installer there is a lot that could go wrong.
 Lifting heavy panels, wiring electrical equipment and simply working up high on a roof are just some of the safety hazards you face.
 If you aren’t confident in working with this kind of specialised equipment, then homemade solar panel installation may be too advanced for your skill level.

 As an example, if you’ve just spent a few hours Googling how to build a solar panel and watching YouTube videos – then you’re probably not ready to start building your own DIY solar power system.

 The technical side of solar PV installation can also be tricky and doing it yourself often results in systems being connected and fitted incorrectly.
 Even if you have electrical experience there are still many elements of solar installation that differ greatly to traditional jobs and should be left to a professional.

 2. You can’t earn money with the Feed-in Tariff with a DIY solar system

 In order to benefit from the government’s Feed-in Tariff (FiT) your solar panels need to be installed by someone who is MCS certified.
 Receiving the Feed-in Tariff means you not only get paid for generating renewable energy but also benefit from selling any excess energy to your utility company.